mkcjeb/mkcjbantugon.github.io/_posts/2020-03-07-regression-analysis.md

 The x_data is scaled and it shows no difference in the model score among the three models.
 The model performance was countercheck in Kaggle to see if there will be any significant difference in the r square and it shows minimal difference.
 There r square are near each other after tuning which means it can predict on new unseen data after training and tuning.

-Ridge and Lasso Regression It helps reduce overfitting by adding a penalty to the regression coefficients, promoting simpler models.
+Ridge and Lasso Regression
+It helps reduce overfitting by adding a penalty to the regression coefficients, promoting simpler models.
 Ridge adds a penalty equal to the square of the magnitude of coefficients, while Lasso adds a penalty equal to the absolute value of coefficients.

 ## Part VII.
 Hyperparameter Tuning
-Lasso
+Lasso Regression Model
 ```
 ## Hyperparameter Tuning ##